gojiu/stopLoL/README.md

 # stopLoL
-StopLoL is a litlle program I made to prevent League of Legends from running when a number of games per day is reached.
+StopLoL is a little program I made to prevent League of Legends from running when a number of games per day is reached.
 This is a visual studio project, if you want to compile it, you will have to add _CRT_SECURE_NO_WARNING to your preprocessor options, here is a guide : http://stackoverflow.com/questions/16883037/remove-secure-warnings-crt-secure-no-warnings-from-projects-by-default-in-vis

 # To-do things